 After one session we can usually tell if we would be the right fit to work together on the issues you may bring.
 Once we begin the journey together, there is no limit to the amount of sessions I offer but I do suggest that we start with six sessions.
 For some people, this is enough to help them, either out of a crisis, or on their way with some new perspectives.
 There is no 'one size fits all'.
 Please do call and we can have a brief chat to see if you feel we could work together.

 I have an MA in Integrative Arts Psychotherapy.
 A post-grad diploma in Attachment based Therapy and have recently trained as a Somatic Experiencing Practitioner.

 I have been in Private Practice since 2006.
 Alongside which I worked in a substance misuse treatment centre delivering individual psychotherapy and running groups for three years.
 I volunteered at Kids Company for one year, offering counselling services to carers.
-I then worked at Richmond Counselling & Psychotherapy Services, offering low cost therapy for six years & I recently finished co-facilitating a low cost therapeutic support group at Richmond Counselling & Psychotherapy Service after five years.
+I then worked at Richmond Counselling & Psychotherapy Services, offering low cost therapy for six years & co-facilitating a low cost therapeutic support group at RCPS S for five years.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Sessions are 50 minutes, ideally on a weekly basis at a cost of £90 although I do offer a limited number of reduced fee places for those on a low income.